Pranab-JD/Adaptive-Step-Size-Controller/Readme.txt

 Important points to be noted: -

-1. Order of the method is defined in Run_Code.py.
+1. Order of the method is defined in Systems_1D.py and System_2D.py.
 Needs to changed in accordance with the method used.
+By default, it is set to 3.

 2. If eigen values from the linear matrix operator is used, 'its_power' is not needed (= 0) in 'self.Solution'.